XuSShuai/locate_source/README.md

  - how_to_select_observers
    - `how_to_select_observers.py` test the performance of algorithm under different observers selection strategy, the strategies include not limited to set nodes who with the bigger degree/closeness/betweeness or the smaller ones as observers.
 All the results of experiment save to "plot/..".

+- empirical_network
+  - test the performance of algorithm on four empirical networks

+- plot
+  - save and visualize the result of the algorithm.